 So can you do “Magic Squares” in restoration?
 Absolutely!
 During your walk-through with the traumatized client notice what item they are most worried about.
 Then just say, “Let’s test this piece for residue removal” and ease their mind with a wonderful contrast!

-NOTE: That’s what I did with the roll-top desk pictured above!
+NOTE: That’s what I did with this roll-top desk!
 After 10 minutes with some wood cream, steel wool and a cotton towel the customer was “putty in my hands”!

 So what props do you use in “putting on the show” in the customer’s home?